Thanks for dropping in on your travels today. This website is under construction! (Please mind the mess.)

 Full review follows after the photos below…

-Check-in was warm and friendly.
+Check-in was warm and very friendly.
 Pol & Grace is different from most hotels.
 The reception staff aren’t hidden behind a high counter.
 Instead, they sit at a table, which is just to your left as you walk in.
 This makes check-in more calm and pleasant.
 I was invited to take a seat while they processed my check-in.

 The foyer of the hotel is light and modern.
 It’s split into different “corners” (the hotel’s term, not mine!).